colinmeinke/svg-points/README.md

 Takes either an SVG shape object, or a
 [point object shape array](https://github.com/colinmeinke/points), and returns a SVG path `d` attribute string.

+If passing in a group shape object, or an array of point object shape arrays then returns an array of
+SVG path `d` attribute strings.

 ## CommonJS